posted February 17, 2021, 2:40 PM by Lorna Shapiro

 It’s good to keep in mind that this is the equivalent of 40% off prices where the pricing is by the yard!

 You can book your visit by following this link:

 Susan L. made a couple of scrappy quilts where she really demonstrated how paying attention to value can make a quilt sparkle.
 Here they are.

 The star quilt is the original scrappy quilt.
 The HST quilt is the leftovers!

-Karen has a favourite vest and reverse engineered it to make a Christmas present for her son’s girlfriend.
-She used a Japanese cotton-linen and a Moda cotton-linen to make a colour-blocked version of her favourite vest.
+Karen has a favourite vest, and she reverse-engineered it to make a Christmas present for her son’s girlfriend.
+She used Japanese and Moda cotton-linens to craft a colour-blocked version of her favourite vest.
 It’s a beauty.
 The lining is woven cotton.

 Helga had a favourite fabric; I think it was from Australia.
 She designed this simple but effective quilt that did a great job of showing it off.

 Maureen took my Whirligigs pattern and modified it for their queen-size bed.
 I love it when people take a pattern and make it their own!

 I met Pilar when she was starting a double wedding ring quilt for her upcoming wedding.